fritzy/Dulcimer/README.md

 Arguments:

-* ModelFactory: This can be any VeryLevelModel factory, including the same one as the parent.
+* ModelFactory: This can be any Dulcimer.Model factory, including the same one as the parent.
 * field: index field
 * value: field value to match
 * options